Harley-Davidson model names sometimes look like a foreign language. Or code. But there is some reason behind all that alphabet soup.

 None of this is particularly important, but you need to know that Harley was making bikes from the very beginning of motorized history, and they were crude and rough, made to last even if they were not too refined.
 Harleys are infinitely rebuildable right up through the Evo engine, and usually, the value they command makes it worthwhile to do so.
 The proliferation of Sportster parts alone speaks to the vastness of this demand.
 If you see an old Shovel on the road, chances are it’s on its third overbore, and probably has had six owners.

 Now, a fast breakdown of the stupid letter system.
 It didn’t used to suck; that’s recent.
-The first two letters in air-cooled Harley letter codes back in these days told you about the engine and front tire (well, it was the fork, which governed the tire, but now the tire is really the only semi-reliable way to gauge what fork could be on the bike.)
+The first two letters in air-cooled Harley letter codes back in the 70s told you about the engine and front tire (well, it was the fork, which governed the tire, but now the tire is really the only semi-reliable way to gauge what fork could be on the bike.)
 XL was the Sportster with a 19-inch or 21-inch tire (and a Narrowglide).
 FL was a Big Twin engine with a 16-inch (or now sometimes 17-inch) front tire (and the heavy Touring front end).
 FX was a Big Twin with a 19-inch or 21-inch tire (and a Narrowglide).

 Narrow and Wide Glide referred to the distance between the front fork tubes, by the way.
 That’s the big deal.
 They named a whole bike after fork tubes that sit farther apart, swear to God.
 Original Narrowglides were about seven inches wide center-to-center, and original Wideglides were about 10 inches.
 Now there’s a proliferation of forks, tubes, and trees, all of which are reproduced with even different specs by aftermarket suppliers, so the terms are muddy.
 These days, Wide Glide is the only sure bet, which is the front end that comes on the FXDWG (Dyna Wide Glide).
 They even make a Mid-Glide nowadays.
 My head hurts.